 Soreness is no joke.

+Are you wondering if its good to stretch sore muscles?
 While it may seem at times that nothing you do will make it go away, the best thing about stretching is simply working through the pain.
 From increasing circulation, improving flexibility, relieving tension in your muscles, stretching is a game-changer and is essential if you plan to progress in your health and fitness journey.

 You have probably heard the term “lactic acid” when it comes to stretching.
 While the science behind lactic acid build-up is complex, the correlation between dynamic stretching and the reduction of lactic acid build-up is concrete.